goauthentik/authentik/website/docs/integrations/services/bookstack/index.md

 ### Step 3

-Obtain your Metadata URL from Authentik.
+Obtain your Metadata URL from authentik.

 1. Click on the BookStack Provider
 2. Click the Metadata Tab